Jeswin-8802/The-Fern-Fractal/README.md

 ![40699077f271fd7f45d3e26c536b1d4b1a9c50dd](https://user-images.githubusercontent.com/84562594/161368524-43188052-df24-4359-b57b-f868892a1dab.svg)

 <br><br>
 Each iteration chooses 1 of 4 functions based on it's probability factor *(in the first iteration, `(0, 0)` is used as the initial input)*.
 The co-ordinates obtained are traced in the output and is used as input for the next iteration.
-Mare the number of iterations, the more defined the fern looks as the number of points plotted increases.
+More the number of iterations, the more defined the fern looks as the number of points plotted increases.
 <br><br>
 By slightly changing the function parameters, we can create different variations of fern.
 <br><br>